-I want to thanks the FusionPBX community for their sponsor.
+I want to thank the FusionPBX community for their sponsorship.
 Without the given support this new capability wouldn't be possible.
 Today I have published into the FusionPBX some pull requests (for FusionPBX 4.4 and 4.5).
 This new capability gives your PBX the parent-child domain.
 This means an admin user will be able to manage more than one domain without being super-admins.
-The best-case scenario for this is new capability is the reseller one.
+The best-case scenario for this new capability is the reseller one.

 Once it is configured, you may give access to a reseller and let him manage their domains.
 I will explain how it works.

-As super-admin, you need to create the domain or edit those you already have.
+As a super-admin, you need to create the domain or edit those you already have.
 You will get your domain list as follows:

 Note the "-", for example, domain customer1.okay.network is child of resellera.okay.network.
 When you edit the domain, you will see the following:

 You will need to select who is the parent domain.
-The patch is though to allow N levels.
-So you can have reseller of a reseller of reseller (if that applies for your business).
+The patch is thought to allow N levels.
+So you can have a reseller of a reseller of a reseller (if that applies to your business).

 When the admin user of reselera.okay.network domain logs, he will see the domain list of the possible domains to manage.
 Look at the following image.